370 Huntington Avenue

 Boston, MA 02115

-- Individual and team productivity; crowd sourcing
+- Individual and team productivity, with respect to crowd sourcing

 - Collaborative decision making and collective intelligence

 - The intersection of computational social science, business analytics, and data science

 - Social influence and peer effects in collective problem solving and decision making over social networks